Kamayani: Theme

-Kamayani depicts the interplay of human emotions, thoughts, and actions by taking mythological metaphors.
-Kamayani has personalities like Manu, Ida and Śraddhā who are found in the Vedas.
+Kamayani explores the complex interplay between human emotions, thoughts, and actions through symbolic figures drawn from ancient Indian texts.
+Kamayani has personalities like Manu, Ida and Śraddhā who are mentioned in the Vedic literature.
 The great deluge described in the poem has its origin in Satapatha Brahmana.
 Explaining his metaphorical presentation of Vedic characters, the poet said:

 Ida was the sister of the gods, giving consciousness to the entire mankind.
 For this reason, there is an Ida Karma in the Yagnas.
 This erudition of Ida created a rift between Shraddha and Manu.
 Then with the progressive intelligence searching for unbridled pleasures, the impasse was inevitable.
 This story is so very ancient that metaphor has wonderfully mingled with history.
 Therefore Manu, Shraddha, and Ida while maintaining their historical importance may also express the symbolic import.
 Manu represents the mind with its faculties of the head and heart and these are again symbolized as Faith (Shraddha) and Intelligence (Ida) respectively.
 On this data is based the story of Kamayani.

 Structure

-The plot is based on the Vedic story where Manu, the man surviving after the deluge (Pralaya), is emotionless (Bhavanasunya).
-Manu starts getting involved in various emotions, thoughts, and actions.
-These are sequentially portrayed with Shraddha, Ida, Kilaat, and other characters playing their part, contributing in them.
-The chapters are named after these emotions, thoughts, or actions.
-Some people consider that the sequence of chapters denotes the change of personality in a man's life with age.
+The storyline originates from the Vedic tale of Manu Manu, the lone survivor post the deluge, initially devoid of emotions.
+As the narrative unfolds, he becomes entangled in a spectrum of emotions, thoughts, and actions, each chapter named after these elements.
+Shraddha, Ida, Kilaat, and other characters sequentially contribute to this portrayal.
+Some scholars interpret the chapter sequence as reflective of the development of a person's emotions through different stages of mortal life.
 Following is the sequence: